A range of financial assistance is available for students to apply for; all application forms can be found at the bottom of this page.

 Further Education Vulnerable Bursary

-The award is £1,200 per academic year and is for care leavers, young people in care, or students who receive income support, or disabled young people who receive Disability Living Allowance (DLA) and Employment Support Allowance (ESA).
+The award is for care leavers, young people in care, or students who receive income support, or disabled young people who receive Disability Living Allowance (DLA) and Employment Support Allowance (ESA).
 Applicants must be 16-18 years of age.
-They will receive £40 per week.

 Further Education Discretionary Bursaries

-There are bursaries available of up to £452.
-They are for students who are struggling financially and are awarded to assist with course related costs such as books, equipment, protective clothing, transport and course trips.
-To apply please complete the Bursary Fund Application Form at the bottom of this page.
+There are bursaries available for students aged 16-19 years old, who are struggling financially and are awarded to assist with course related costs such as books, equipment, protective clothing, transport and course trips.

 Guardians of Eden Trust - Farming Initiative Bursary

-This grant is to help full time students with dependant children in registered and approved childcare.
+This grant is to help full time students with dependent children in registered and approved childcare.
 You cannot get this grant if you claim the childcare element of the Working Tax Credit from the Inland Revenue.
 You can receive up to £255 a week.
 You can apply for the childcare grant using the form CCG1.
 If you have any money worries please seek advice from Student Support Services or an advice agency such as the Citizens' Advice Bureau.
-Application form is available at the bottom of this page.